Marker-Inc-Korea/AutoRAG/docs/source/data_creation/tutorial.md

 ### If you have both query and generation_gt:

-Use query and generation_gt as they are, and just find and add retrieval_gt.
+Use a query and generation_gt as they are, and just find and add retrieval_gt.

 - `answer_creation_func`, `llm` parameters are not necessary.
 - `exist_gen_gt=True` parameter is necessary.